 So you’re bringing a new friend home.
 That’s always fantastic news.
 Perhaps you’re new to the whole experience and don’t want to make a huge mistake, or it’s just been awhile since you’ve had a new dog.
 Whatever your situation is, these tips are you going to help you sort things out.
 With these tips for making your home a home for your dog too, you’ll have your home ready to welcome your furry new friend in no time at all.

-What to know before you get thembounce2
+What to know before you get them

 If you’ve never had a dog before, then there’s plenty you should be prepared for.
 Too many people have the wrong expectation or no expectation at all and underestimate the change a new family member brings to their lives.
 Indeed, this one, in particular, will take up a lot of your time and money.
 They need the effort of house training.
 They become a long-term expense regarding keeping them and their pet insurance.
 Of course, it is all worth it.
 They’re not called ‘man’s best friend’ for nothing.